cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 Documents in databases though are a bit different.
-As discussed in the previous section, while web pages on the web exist in a fairly organized hierarchy (with respect to top level domains, etc.), web pages themselves are not always very structured.
+As discussed in the previous section, while websites exist in a fairly organized hierarchy (with respect to top level domains, etc.), but web pages themselves are not always very structured.
 Search engines have become really good at taking all that unstructured text and making sense of it.

-Databases, on the other hand,
+Academic databases, on the other hand, generally work with fairly structured documents;
-in particular, the ones we access through libraries, generally index fairly structured documents: i.e., bibliographic records.
+that is, they index structured bibliographic records (see Figure 1 below).
-They may also index full text documents if those documents are accessible to the database, but the focus is on those bibliographic records.
+While they may also index full text documents if those documents are accessible to the database, the focus is on bibliographic records.
-You can see examples of bibliographic records
-[at the Library of Congress][bibRecordsLOC].
 If only bibliographic records are indexed, the database is usually called an
 **abstract and indexing database (A&I database)**.